Run the Project on Amazon Web Services¶

 Cluster Settings and Starting the Cluster¶

 Ensure that your project’s AMI selection matches “2.7.0” (this should also be the version of OpenStudio/PAT that you are using).
 We will leave most of the rest of the settings at their defaults, but because we’re doing a small analysis here, we’re going to set the number of worker nodes to zero.
 For guidance on cluster settings for your analysis including instance selection and worker nodes see AWS Cluster Configuration.

 Click Save Cluster Settings and the Start button next to the Cluster Status label.
 Wait for the cluster to start.
 The cloud icon will turn green when it is ready.
 It can take up to 10 minutes.

 When the cluster is running, start the analysis by clicking the Run Entire Workflow button below the server settings.
 You will see a status bar and messages.
 Once it says “Analysis Started” you can click the View Server button to see the status of your analysis on the OpenStudio Server.

 Leave the PAT application open while your analysis runs.
 It could take a while.

 Eventually PAT will show in the status bar “Analysis completed”.
 And the OpenStudio Server console will show the same.

 Clicking the View Results button in PAT will open the results.csv file for your analysis.
 It contains a row for every sampled building including all options selected for that building and annual energy simulation results.
 Often this is the only results you will need.
 That file is saved in your project in

-Sometime you will need all the simulation results including timeseries results if you requested them.
+Sometimes you will need all the simulation results including timeseries results if you requested them.
 Clicking the Results (cloud, down arrow) button will pull down all of the simulation results from the server and save them to your project.
-Each result data point will be stored in a
+Each result datapoint will be stored in a

 localResults/[GUID] folder in your project.